 Do bills have a habit of sneaking up on you, even though the same ones come every month?
-Do you run out of money and don’t have enough to pay the bills, even though you know you make enough money.
+Do you run out of money and don’t have enough to pay the bills, even though you know you make enough???

-Whether you do this on Excel, a sheet of paper, or using my Bill Pay Checklist (pictured below) from my new book, Budgeting Made Easy.
+Whether you do this on Excel, a sheet of paper, or using my Printable Bill Pay Checklist (pictured below) from my budgeting binder, Budgeting Made Easy.
 It doesn’t matter what you use, as long as you do it.

 1. List all of your bills.

-3. Create columns for each month to check off when you’ve paid that bill.
+3. Create columns for each month and check off when you’ve paid each bill.

-5. Place this bill tracker where you can see it every day and near your checkbook.
+5. Place this bill pay checklist where you can see it every day.

 8. Put these bills into your monthly calendar and repeat them every month.

 9. Communicate with your significant other (or anyone you’re splitting the bills with) about the upcoming bills.

 Want a step-by-step guide on creating a budget that you’ll stick with?
-Check out my new book, Budgeting Made Easy:7 Steps to Shape Your Budget with a Money Management Toolkit.
+Check out my ebook, Budgeting Made Easy:7 Steps to Shape Your Budget with a Money Management Toolkit.